Jit- announcement icon

 A pie chart showing OWASP Top 10 threats

-What Is the OWASP's Top 10?
+What Is OWASP Top 10?

 The OWASP Top 10 is published every four years and is based on data from the previous four years.
 The list is not structured around how severe each vulnerability is.
 Instead, it compiles vulnerabilities based on how common they are so you can prevent the most common risks to sensitive data exposure.